vyos/vyos-documentation/docs/ch12-system.rst

   loadkey jsmith dev.pub

-**NOTE:** This requires uploading the `dev.pub` public key to the VyOS router first.
+.. note:: This requires uploading the `dev.pub` public key to the VyOS router first.
 As an alternative you can also load the SSH public key directly from a remote system:

 .. code-block:: sh